vikineema/wapordl/README.md

 ## Upcoming

+- Automatic overview selection based on the size of the shape.
 - ~~Download a region from a bounding-box (i.e. without a shape).~~ ✅
 - ~~A progress bar.~~ ✅
 - ~~A warning if the given shape doesnt cover an area for which data is available.~~ ✅
-- Automatic overview selection based on the size of the shape.
-- Support for other input formats besides geojson (e.g. shapefiles, geopackages etc.)
-- Support for other output formats besides geotiff (e.g. netcdf).
+- ~~Support for other output formats besides geotiff (e.g. netcdf).~~ ✅
 - ~~Installation with conda.~~ ✅
-- More metadata in the output files.
+- ~~More metadata in the output files.~~ ✅
 - ~~More log information.~~ ✅
 - ~~Option to select region for Level-3 data.~~ ✅

+Got a feature-request or a question?
+Don't hesitate to contact me at bert.coerver@fao.org.